typebytes/angular-checklist/content/performance/dont-call-function-from-template.md

 # Solution

-We can help Angular with deciding whether value could change or not in a few ways:
+We can address this in a few ways:

 - assign values to component properties
-- use OnPush strategy
+- use `OnPush` strategy
 - use custom pipes

 ## Assigning values to component properties

 Instead of calling a function from the template, we can call it in the component class when needed, and use the value to populate the component property:

 ```typescript